Last updated on March 18, 2026

 #37.
 Avacyn, Angel of Hope

 Avacyn, Angel of Hope is the perfect commander for any player who wants to do something a bit mean.
-It’s an excellent commander for Angel typal but pairs best with white’s cruelest cards, namely Armageddon and Ravages of War.
+It’s an excellent commander for angel typal but pairs best with white’s cruelest cards, namely Armageddon and Ravages of War.
 The ideal scenario is to ramp Avacyn out quickly, then use those cards and other wraths like Planar Cleansing to ensure victory.

 #36.
 Ilharg, the Raze-Boar

-Sneak Attack is a powerful enough card to build around in Legacy, so Ilharg, the Raze-Boar sticking it in the command is welcome.
-Since the creatures are put into play tapped and attacking, we can’t break the (legal) Eldrazi titans, but red has plenty of creatures with powerful ETBs to cheat in, like Spawn of Thraxes and Bogarden Hellkite.
+Sneak Attack is a powerful enough card to build around in Legacy, so Ilharg, the Raze-Boar sticking it in the command zone is welcome.
+Since the creatures are put into play tapped and attacking, we can’t break the (legal) Eldrazi titans, but red has plenty of creatures with powerful ETBs to cheat in, like Spawn of Thraxes and Bogardan Hellkite.
 Don’t forget Conjurer's Closet to keep the creatures in play and extra combat spells like World at War to cheat in multiple fatties a turn.

 #35.
 Vilis, Broker of Blood